Breakneck Road Historic District

 In the 20th century, Allegany County continued to experience changes in its economy and demographics.
 The decline of traditional industries such as coal mining and manufacturing led to a shift towards service industries, healthcare, and education.
 The county is home to Frostburg State University and the Western Maryland Scenic Railroad, which both contribute to its cultural and tourist attractions.
 Today, Allegany County combines its historical significance with its modern developments, offering a unique blend of heritage and progress.

-This timeline provides a concise overview of the key events in the history of Allegany County, Maryland.
+This timeline provides a condensed summary of the historical journey of Allegany County, Maryland.

 • 1789 - Allegany County was established by the General Assembly of Maryland.